-Erythropoietin Stimulating Agents (ESA) are recombinant versions of EPO produced pharmacologically.
+Erythropoietin Stimulating Agents (ESAs) are recombinant versions of EPO produced pharmacologically.
 Examples of ESAs are epoetin, darbepoetin, and methoxy polyethylene glycol-epoetin beta.

 ESAs are generally indicated in conditions where there is impaired red blood cell production.
-The two main FDA approved indications for the use of ESAs are anemia secondary to chronic kidney disease and chemotherapy-induced anemia in cancer patients.
-Other approved indications are anemia secondary to zidovudine treatment in HIV infection, support in patients receiving autologous blood transfusions, anemic patients undergoing elective surgery (both pre-op and post-op), and anemia in pre-term infants.
+The two primary FDA approved indications for the use of ESAs are anemia secondary to chronic kidney disease and chemotherapy-induced anemia in patients with cancer.
+Other approved indications are anemia secondary to zidovudine treatment in HIV infection, support in patients receiving autologous blood transfusions, anemic patients undergoing elective surgery (both pre-op and post-op), and anemia in preterm infants.

 In CKD, where there is damage to the kidneys and limited EPO production by the peritubular cells, ESAs are beneficial.
-In CKD, ESAs are given in patients who are receiving dialysis and patients soon to need dialysis.
+In CKD, ESAs are useful in patients who are receiving dialysis as well as patients soon to need dialysis.
 The FDA approved the use of epoetin (1993) and darbepoetin (2002) for patients with chemotherapy-induced anemia.
-In patients with CKD and chemotherapy-induced anemia, ESAs are generally limited to patients with a hemoglobin less than 10g/dL due to the risk of adverse effects.
+In patients with CKD and chemotherapy-induced anemia, ESAs are generally limited to patients with hemoglobin less than 10g/dL due to the risk of adverse effects.

-Transfected Chinese hamster ovary cells (CHO’s) are the usual source for large-scale manufacturing of ESAs.
-An isotonic solution buffers the ESA powder which can be administered intravenously or subcutaneously.
+Transfected Chinese hamster ovary cells (CHOs) are the usual source for large-scale manufacturing of ESA.
+An isotonic solution buffers the ESA powder, which the provider can administer intravenously or subcutaneously.
 Standard dosing for epoetin alfa in patients with anemia secondary to CKD or chemotherapy is 50 to 100 international units per kilogram.
 This dose is initially given three times weekly.
 Dosing and frequency can be adjusted based on response to treatment.